shanedonburke/PlanDot/README.md

 You can also use `npm run test -- --watch` to run the unit tests in watch mode.

-To run frontend unit tests:
+To run front-end unit tests:

 ```console
 $ cd frontend